PIC4SeR/LidarLite_rosserial/README.md

 You need also to install Arduino IDE and the LIDARV3 library if you want to modify the script.

 ## User Guide
-You will find 2 folders:
+You will find two folders:
 1) "GetDistanceI2C_changeAddr.ino" is the Arduino script that you have to upload on your arduino micro
 2) LIDARLite_Arduino_library-master is the arduino library of the LidarLite v3 that you have to install in order to modify the arduino script